 AnaSara, Admin Assistant

-She is scrupulous with details and kind with customers - a perfect combination in a busy setting where she is both retailer and librarian, often simultaneously.
+AnaSara is scrupulous with details and kind with customers - a perfect combination in a busy setting as both a retailer and librarian, often simultaneously.
 Call or email us - and hope you get AnaSara.

 Josh, Communications/Marketing Coordinator